schorg/lua-value-browser/README.md

 # Lua value browser
-Lua module for interactively printing and browsing Lua values from the standalone interpreter
+Lua module for interactively printing and browsing Lua values from the standalone interpreter.

-Should be compatible with Lua 5.1, 5.2 and 5.3 as well as with LuaJIT
+Should be compatible with Lua 5.1, 5.2 and 5.3 as well as with LuaJIT.

-Installs itself as single function ```browse``` in the ```debug``` module
+Installs itself as a parameterless function ```browse``` in the ```debug``` module.

 Keeps a history of visited values and therefore keeps references to values that otherwise would have been garbage collected.